-Superseding: April 13, 2016 Effective Date: November 6, 2019 Page: 2 of 5
+Superseding: August 15, 2023 Effective Date: November 14, 2023 Page: 2 of 7

-- Grade and Risers 4.4 - 4.4.1 When adjusting the vault entrance to a sloping grade, install a sloping riser section and a poured-in-place collar.
+- 4.4.1 When adjusting the vault entrance to a sloping grade, install a sloping riser section and a poured-in-place collar.
 Do not use brick and mortar slope adjustments if possible.
 Minimize the use of mortar adjustments and in no case shall the mortar thickness exceed one inch.
-For in-street use, a properly engineered sloping riser section is required. - 4.4.2 Whenever the final grade of the hatch exceeds 10% (6 degree slope), the hinge side of the personnel hatch shall be located on the downhill side. - 4.4.3 Maximum slope of frame and grate shall not exceed 2 inches in 12 inches without permission of Engineer. - 4.4.4 Set on riser in one inch of mortar (1 part cement to three parts sand with polyvinyl acetate bonding agent). - Where the riser section is specified at 4.4.5 12 inches deep or more, order a length of Unistrut cast into the side wall of the riser.

-4.4.6 Adjust between 1/4 inch and 3/8 inch above grade to prevent water from entering vault, but not to cause a hazard.
+For in-street use, a properly engineered sloping riser section is required.
+See SCL 0231.03. - Whenever the final grade of the hatch 4.4.2 exceeds 10% (6 degree slope), the hinge side of the personnel hatch shall be located on the downhill side. - Maximum slope of frame and grate 4.4.3 shall not exceed 2 inches in 12 inches without permission of Engineer. - Set on riser in one inch of mortar (1 part 4.4.4 cement to three parts sand with polyvinyl acetate bonding agent). - 4.4.5 Adjust between 1/4 inch and 3/8 inch above grade to prevent water from entering vault, but not to cause a hazard.
 Ramp concrete to top of frame for gradual transition.